Table of Contents

 2. Indicate your acceptance or rejection of loans.
 If you are accepting any part of the loan, please indicate the amount of the loan you wish to borrow.

-3. Your acceptance of the awards listed will allow the Office of Student Financial Aid to process the receipt of funds.
+3. Your acceptance of the awards listed will allow the Office of Scholarships and Financial Aid to process the receipt of funds.

 4. Enrollment status directly affects eligibility for certain aid types.